• Skip to primary navigation

 Carvana Logo

 If you’ve set your heart on a Tesla but your credit isn’t perfect, online lender Carvana might be able to help.
-The Tesla financing rates at this online auto lender start at 3.90%, with terms from 36 to 72 months.
+This online auto lender offers Tesla financing rates starting at 3.90%, with 36- to 72-month terms.

 See Related: How Much Does It Cost to Charge a Tesla?